Tencent-RTC/.github/profile/README.md

 Community 💬
 -
 We believe in the power of collaboration and learning from each other.
-Join our vibrant community of developers, share your ideas, ask questions, and contribute to the growth of Tencent RTC.
-Together, we can shape the future of real-time communication!
+Join our vibrant community [Discord](https://discord.gg/vDHty6ddrZ) of developers, share your ideas, ask questions, and contribute to the growth of Tencent RTC.

 Connect with Us 🌍
 -